thekakamask/Mars-Photos/README.md

 ## 📋 **Features**
    - 📷 **Display photos of Mars** :

-      - ❌ **NOT IMPLEMENTED YET** Retrieves and displays photos of the surface of Mars via a REST API.
+      - ✅ **DONE** Retrieves and displays photos of the surface of Mars via a REST API.
       - ✅ **DONE** Displays the number of images retrieved.

    - 🎨 **Modern and Fluid Interface**:

       - TopBar:
          - ✅ **DONE** Displays application name.
-         - ❌ **NOT IMPLEMENTED YET** Adapts elements to scrolling with dynamic behavior.
+         - 🟩 **IN PROGRESS** Adapts elements to scrolling with dynamic behavior.
       - Light/Dark Mode:
          - ✅ **DONE** Support for light and dark themes with Material 3.